||Malshi, Mal-Tzu, Maltzu

 Characteristics: Mal-Shis are very playful, sociable and boisterous dogs.
 If they are neglected and trained properly they can become very snappy dogs.

 Health: Mal-Shis tend to be a healthy dog but are prone to eye diseases.
 It is important to keep their eyes cleen and washed out every couple of days.
 Mal-Shis are also expected to have problems with their teeth if not properly cared for.
 To avoid this, their teeth should be brushed frequently.
-Fiving them dental sticks or treets to chew on can also
+Fiving them dental sticks or treets to chew on can also help.

 * The most accurate way to determine characteristics of a mixed breed is by researching the parent breeds.